PipeWire/pipewire.org/README.md

 PipeWire website
 ================

-To set up middleman locally on Fedora:
+To set up jekyll locally on Fedora:

 install ruby, rubygems and rubygem-bundler